ChrstphrHll/npc_gen/students/Noam Shields.md

 ---
 # Noam Shields
 ### Description
-- Half-Orc Barbarian from Chillwild Peaks
+- Half-Orc Barbarian from Magmus Centerhold
 - 4th year Assault student in Burk
 - short wavy auburn hair that's plain, Blue eyes, and Pale Green skin
 - Is Quality and Colorless, and has Fitness as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes